Willie169/Android-Non-Root/README.md

   - [Others](#others)
 - [Contribution](#contribution)
 - [License](#license)
 ---
+## Global Note
+- Always run `apt update` before any `apt install` command in **Termux**.
+- Always run `pkg update` before any `pkg install` command in **Termux**.
+- Always run `sudo apt update` before any `apt install` command in Linux, including virtual machines and emulations.
+- Always type `Y`, `y`, `Yes`, or `yes` in response to any prompts that request confirmation during command execution.
+- Most of the software mentioned in this tutorial is open source unless explicitly stated otherwise.
+However, it is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+- Some sections about Linux usages are included since we also cover methods to build a Linux VM in Android device.
+- Change the file names, directories, and paths in the commands in the tutorial to the actual ones of yours.
+- Many sections of the tutorial mention **Termux**.
+Read the tutorial about **Termux** in [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection), read the tutorial about **Termux** graphical environment in [Termux Graphical Environment with VNC Server, and Fluxbox or Openbox Windows Manager, or XFCE, LXQt, or MATE Desktop Environment](#termux-graphical-environment-with-vnc-server-and-fluxbox-or-openbox-windows-manager-or-xfce-lxqt-or-mate-desktop-environment), and read the miscellaneous guides and commands about Linux and **Termux** in [Linux and Termux Odds and Ends](#linux-and-termux-odds-and-ends).
+- Many sections of the tutorial mention VNC server.
+You can connect VNC server with a VNC client on any devices (Linux, Windows, macOS, Android, IOS, etc.).
+Read the tutorial about **AVNC**, a VNC client for Android, in [AVNC: A VNC Client for Android](#avnc-a-vnc-client-for-android).
+- You may encounter `Process completed (signal 9) - press Enter error` even if you follow the steps in this tutorial.
+Read the tutorial about how to fix it in [Process completed (signal 9) - press Enter error](#process-completed-signal-9---press-enter-error).
+- Many sections of the tutorial mention ADB (Android Debug Bridge).
+You can connect to an Android device's ADB shell from another device via **Android SDK Platform Tools** or from the same device via **Shizuku**.
+Read the tutorial about **Shizuku** ADB connection in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell).
+- Many sections of the tutorial mention **Tor**.
+Read the tutorial about it in [Introduction of Tor](#introduction-of-tor).
+---
 ## Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection
 ### Install Termux